adreannalaporte/Python_R_Projects/README.md

 <p align="center">
-## Adreanna LaPorte - Programming Projects
-Hi!
+# Hi!
 My name is Adreanna LaPorte

 I am a young data professional seeking new opportunities in Data Analytics.
 I have industry experience working with Python, SQL, Tableau, and academic exposure to R and MATLAB.